seveirbian/unis/documents/unis-cli.md

 A client to communicate with unis-apiserver

 Commands:
-  connect    Connect to the remote unis-apiserver images     List images in remote registry nodes      Display the status of all edge nodes ps         List containers pull       Pull an image from remote registry push       Push an image to remote registry rm         Remove on or more containers on edge nodes rmi        Remove one or more images in remote registry run        Run a container on a edge node signin     Sign in signup     Sign up a new account stats      Display the status of all components of unis stop       Stop one or more running containers tag        Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE version    Show the unis-cli and unis-apiserver version information
+  connect    Connect to the remote unis-apiserver
+  images     List images in remote registry
+  nodes      Display the status of all edge nodes
+  ps         List containers
+  pull       Pull an image from registry
+  push       Push an image to registry
+  rmi        Remove one or more images in remote registry
+  run        Run a container on a edge node
+  signin     Sign in
+  signup     Sign up a new account
+  stats      Display the status of all components of unis
+  stop       Stop one or more running containers
+  tag        Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE
+  version    Show the unis-cli and unis-apiserver version information

 Run 'unisctl COMMAND --help' for more information on a command.

 ## unisctl connect --help

-Usage: unisctl connect [SERVER]
+Usage: unisctl connect SERVER

 Connect to unis-apiserver